hbrachemi/efficiency_backdoor/README.md

-# ENDURE: AN ENERGY BACKDOOR ATTACK TO DEEP NEURAL NETWORKS
+# ENERGY BACKDOOR ATTACK TO DEEP NEURAL NETWORKS
-This code provides a PyTorch implementation of the **ENDURE: AN ENERGY BACKDOOR ATTACK TO DEEP NEURAL NETWORKS** energy backdoor attack.
+This code provides a PyTorch implementation of the **ENERGY BACKDOOR ATTACK TO DEEP NEURAL NETWORKS** energy backdoor attack.
 ![backdoored model](model.png)

 The figure above provides an overview of the backdoored model.
 Neurons circled in orange refer to unnecessary neurons that fire when the trigger is present in the input.